Tennis elbow: Terminology

 The term "tennis elbow" is widely used (although informal), but the condition affects non-tennis players.
-More recently, with the explosive growth of pickleball, the term "pickleball elbow" is frequently used.
-Historically, the medical term "lateral epicondylitis" was most commonly used for the condition, but "itis" implies inflammation and the condition is not inflammatory.
+In the 21st century, the growth of pickleball participation led to the term, pickleball elbow.
+Historically, the medical term "lateral epicondylitis" was most commonly used for the condition, but "itis" implies inflammation, and the condition is not typically an inflammation.
 It is also referred to as enthesopathy of the extensor carpi radialis origin.

-Since histological findings reveal noninflammatory tissue, the terms "lateral elbow tendinopathy" and "tendinosis" are suggested.
-In 2019, a group of international experts suggested that "lateral elbow tendinopathy" was the most appropriate terminology.
-But a disease of an attachment point (or enthesia) is most accurately referred to as an "enthesopathy."
+Because histological findings reveal noninflammatory tissue, the terms "lateral elbow tendinopathy" and "tendinosis" are used clinically.

+In 2019, a group of international experts suggested that "lateral elbow tendinopathy" was the most appropriate terminology, although an injury at an attachment point (or enthesia) is typically called an enthesopathy.